 Kent J. Thiry, Chairman and CEO, DaVita Inc.

 DaVita has been the subject of case studies written by both Harvard and Stanford, and taught in many other schools and programs.
 Kent sits on the Harvard Business School’s advisory board and is regularly invited to speak on leadership and culture at top business schools, companies and not-for-profit leadership groups.

 In 2016 he led Let Colorado Vote, a group that passed two ballot initiatives, one that re-established the presidential primary in Colorado and a second that opens Colorado’s primaries to unaffiliated voters.
-He is currently leading a gerrymandering reform initiative as well as a statewide Plan for Shared Prosperity blueprint process.
+He is currently leading a redistricting reform initiative, Fair Districts Colorado, as well as a statewide Path to Shared Prosperity blueprint process.
 He also co-founded The Aspen Group with Senators Bill Frist and Tom Daschle.